 Appliances/CookingRange and Appliances/Oven elements can be specified; if not provided, a range/oven will not be modeled.
-The FuelType of the range and whether it IsInduction, as well as whether the oven IsConvection, must be provided.
+The FuelType of the range must be provided.
+The cooking range and oven is assumed to be in the living space.